Ur-Origin/Resonance-of-Presence/books.md

-# UR — Return to Origin
+# UR — The Return to Origin

 > **The Message**
 >